Name Checks FAQs

 How long will it take for my name check to be completed?

-A secondary manual search of residuals from the original run is conducted within 10 days and identifies an additional number of names as a “no record” response.
-The remaining name checks (usually about 7 percent of the name checks originally submitted) are identified as possibly being the subject of an FBI record.
+A secondary manual search of residuals from the original run is conducted and identifies an additional number of names as a “no record” response.
+The remaining name checks (usually about 9 percent of the name checks originally submitted) are identified as possibly being the subject of an FBI record.
 At that point, the FBI record must be retrieved and reviewed.
-If the record is available in the FBI's electronic recordkeeping system, it can be reviewed quickly.
+If the record is available in the FBI’s electronic recordkeeping system, it can be reviewed quickly.
 If not, the relevant information must be retrieved from an existing paper record.
 Review of this information determines whether the information is positively identified with the name check request.
-If the information is not identified with the request, the request is closed as a "no record" and the requesting agency is notified as such.
+If the information is not identified with the request, the request is closed as a “no record” and the requesting agency is notified as such.

 The average time required to retrieve and review an FBI record for possible information related to a name check request is case specific—it depends on the number of files an analyst must obtain (which is dictated by the number of “hits” on a name), the location and availability of those files, and the amount of information contained in a file.
 If a file is stored locally, an analyst will be able to obtain the file within a matter of days.
 If a file is located in a field office or other FBI location, the applicable information must be requested from that location.
 There are over 265 different FBI locations that could house information pertinent to a name check request.
 If a file is electronically available, an analyst will have immediate access to that file.
 Additionally, once an analyst receives the file or the pertinent information contained in a file, the analyst must review it for possible information related to the name check request.